PaulR2023/cse15l-lab-reports/lab3.md

 ---
 Pompt I gave to ChatGPT: 4 interesting command line options for grep

 The output of the response simply gave 4 different options listing the examples of grep -n, grep -o, grep -i, and grep -r.
 The way I changed the output after it was produced is by using these templates as a guide to be able to use the grep commands and gain a better understanding as to how it works and I applied it to our lab.

+#Part 2 score: